cpfaff/rbefdata_paper/paper/rbefdata.md

-As there is a growing demand to effectively reuse available data this puts much pressure on the development of solutions that help researchers not only to find but also to integrate heterogeneous small data into a wider context of in different analyses (cite xxx, data intensive science, long tail).
+As there is a growing demand to effectively reuse available data this puts much pressure on the development of solutions that help researchers not only to find but also to integrate heterogeneous small data into a wider context in different analyses (cite xxx, data intensive science, long tail).
 The combination of BEFdata and the rbefdata package provides a solutions to a one part of the data life cycle and especially introduces a solution to deal with